mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 4/JTAS_-_Volume_4_13-05-24.md

 or may have been passed over for colonization because they did not suit the needs of those wanting to exploit the system.
-For example, if a system was colonized for mineral extraction purposes, it would make more sense to set-up a major colony at the best starport location or most resource- rich world in the system.
+For example, if a system was colonized for mineral extraction purposes, it would make more sense to set-up a major colony at the best starport location or most resource-rich world in the system.
 An entirely habitable world might be passed over as uneconomic or settled by a few farmers to act as a breadbasket for the industry and extraction operations going on elsewhere.
 ```